The Best Cinnamon Rolls Period. (Recipe & Picture Tutorial)

 - Make the Dough:

 - Mix yeast, warm tap water, and honey in a measuring cup and set aside.
+(It will bubble quickly, so only leave it while you mix together the first ingredients.)

-- Using a large mixing bowl, combine warmed milk, 1/2 cup of the sugar, 1/2 cup softened butter, salt and eggs.
+- Using a large mixing bowl, combine warmed milk, 1/2 cup of sugar, 1/2 cup softened butter, salt and eggs.
 Mix them as best you can, then add the bubbling yeast mixture and stir it all together.

-- Add the whole wheat flour (3 cups) and beat on medium speed until smooth - about a minute.
-Stir in the remaining 3 1/2 cups unbleached flour, making a stiff, yet sticky dough.
+- Add the whole wheat flour (2 cups) and beat on medium speed until smooth – about a minute.
+Stir in the remaining 4 1/2 cups unbleached flour, making a stiff, yet sticky dough.

 - Turn the dough out into a large, lightly greased bowl for rising.
 The dough should still be soft, sticking to the bottom of the bowl as you transfer it to the greased bowl, but not sticking to your finger when you lightly touch it.
 Cover and let rise until doubled, 1 to 1 1/2 hours.